zushenyan/Resume/README.md

 Andrew Yan
 ---

 A frontend engineer/web developer currently lives in Taipei, Taiwan.
 I Have been coding since junior high shcool.
 The cause leads me to coding is making my own games, but later found it's also fun and challenging in web development.
-In my causal time I also love to read forums like below for anything new.
+In my causal time I also love to read forums like below for new things.

 - [Hacker News](https://news.ycombinator.com/)
 - [reddit/r/programming](https://www.reddit.com/r/programming/)